SimonCropp/XunitContext/readme.source.md

 ## Global Setup

 Xunit has no way to run code once prior to any tests executing.
-XUnitContext adds this feature by a class convention.
+XUnitContext adds this feature via an attribute.

 snippet: XunitGlobalSetup.cs